Sparsha-mehta/aws-ai/src/pricing.md

   - **Text models**: Charged for every input and output token processed
   - **Embeddings models**: Charged for every input token processed
   - **Image models**: Charged for every image generated
-- Works with **base models only** that are provided as part of Amazon Bedrock
+- Works with **base models only** that are provided as part of Amazon Bedrock.

+Now if you want to have some cost savings, you can use the **batch mode**.

 ### **Batch Mode**
 - Make **multiple predictions at a time** with output delivered as a single file in Amazon S3
 - **Discounts of up to 50%** compared to on-demand pricing
-- Trade-off: Responses are delivered later than real-time
+- **Trade-off**: Responses are delivered later than real-time
 - Ideal for cost savings when immediate results aren't required

 ### **Provisioned Throughput**